'Politics as a Vocation'

-Mary Ann Glendon discusses the duty of all Christians to engage in public life.
+Mary Ann Glendon discusses the importance of Catholics being involved in politics.

-The New York Encounter, New York City’s largest Catholic cultural festival, brought together several thousand Catholics this weekend from the United States, Canada, Italy and other countries to engage in a three-day event featuring artistic performances and exhibitions and thoughtful discussion and debate on the Church, politics, culture, art and science.
+NEW YORK — The New York Encounter, New York City’s largest Catholic cultural festival, brought together several thousand Catholics in mid-January from the United States, Canada, Italy and other countries to engage in a three-day event featuring artistic performances and exhibitions and thoughtful discussion and debate on the Church, politics, culture, art and science.

 Organized by the Catholic movements of Communion and Liberation and the Crossroads Cultural Center, the goal of the event was to follow St. Paul’s suggestion to “Test everything and retain what is good.”